 VI.
-Conclusion
+Summary and Conclusions

-There are critical needs in healthcare that can be addressed in part by the optimal use of health IT.
+There are critical needs in healthcare that can be addressed in part through the optimal use of health IT.
 The ISPTF identified three priority uses of health IT, in the areas of (1) orders & results, (2) closed loop referrals & care coordination, and (3) medication & pharmacy data.
-This report provides a vision for what can be achieved for patients through improved use of health IT in these priority areas, as well as recommendations for achieving this vision as a nation.
+This report provides a vision for what can be achieved for patients through improved use of health IT standards in these priority areas, as well as specific recommendations for achieving this vision as a nation.

-In addition to the three priority uses of health IT tackled in this report, the ISPTF identified three additional priority uses: (4) evidence-based care for common chronic conditions, (5) social determinants of health, and (6) cost transparency beyond that for medications.
-The HITAC recommends that the path forward for these priorities be defined, whether through a continuation of the ISPTF, the creation of a new HITAC Task Force, or other mechanisms available to the ONC.
+In addition to the three priority uses of health IT addressed in this report, the ISPTF identified three additional priority uses of health IT through its balloting process but did not have the time to explore these in detail: evidence-based care for common chronic conditions, social determinants of health, and cost and price transparency beyond medications.
+We recommend continued focus and deliberation on these additional priorities.

+The task force was unsuccessful in its attempts to reach out to the FDA to identify opportunities to improve interoperability between EHRs and other HIT systems and the agency's drug and device approval and monitoring programs.
+The HITAC recommends that the path forward for these outstanding priorities be defined, whether through a continuation of the ISPTF, the creation of a new HITAC Task Force, or other mechanisms available to the ONC.